Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: Challenges and Promising Research Directions

 \section{Challenges and Promising Research Directions}

 The aforementioned examples highlight that knowledge can be transferred across several robots, tasks, and environments, thus highlighting the potential of transfer learning for robotics.
-However, several key questions falling under the areas \emph{what}, \emph{how}, and \emph{when} to transfer remain to be answered to realize the full potential of transfer learning in robotics.
+However, several key questions falling under the areas of identifying the similarities and differences across tasks, environments, and robot to single out what should be transferred and when remain to be answered to realize the full potential of transfer learning in robotics.
 In this section, we describe the key challenges that currently constitute roadblocks on the way to the future of transfer learning in robotics.